mend/renovate-ce-ee/docs/configuration-gitlab.md

 To activate Mend Renovate's webhook ability, a GitLab administrator needs to configure a System Hook that points to the Renovate installation.

-Configure it to point to Mend Renovate's server, e.g. `http://renovate.company.com:8080/webhook` or `https://1.2.3.4/webhook`.
+Configure it to point to Mend Renovate's server, e.g. `http://renovate.mycompany.com:3000/webhook` or `https://1.2.3.4/webhook`.

-Remember: Renovate's webhook listener binds to port 8080 inside its container, but you can map it (using Docker) to whatever external port you require, including port 80.
+Remember: Renovate's webhook listener binds to port 3000 inside its container, but you can map it (using Docker) to whatever external port you require, including port 80.

-Set the "Secret Token" to the same value you configured for `WEBHOOK_SECRET` earlier, or set it to `"renovate"` if you left it as default.
+Set the "Secret Token" to the same value you configured for `MEND_RNV_GITLAB_WEBHOOK_SECRET` earlier, or set it to `"renovate"` if you left it as default.

-Set Hook triggers for "Push events", "Merge request events" and "Issue events".
+Set Hook triggers for "Push events", "Merge request events".

-Once you a System Hook is added, Renovate's webhook handler will receive events from _all_ repositories.
+Once your a System Hook is added, Renovate's webhook handler will receive events from _all_ repositories.
 Therefore, Renovate maintains a list of all repositories it has access to and discards events from all others.

+Note: You will need to create a webhook with "Issue events" for each repository in which you want the Dependency Dashboard issue to be interactive.

 ## Testing Mend Renovate